 Tape suppliers refers to both tape manufacturers and distributing tape companies that supply tape for a number of industries.
 Tape is a long strip of sticky or otherwise adhesive material.

 Tape is primarily used in a wide variety of binding, sealing and fastening applications.
 It is one of the most relied upon utilities in both the home and a wide range of commercial and industrial processes.
 Common tape applications include: jacketing, mending, labeling, marking, protecting, surfacing, color coding, and decorating.

-Some of the industries in which they are used include: kitchen, commercial packaging, construction, paint, office supply, furniture manufacturing, aerospace, automotive, sports and recreation, arts and crafts, electrical, electronics, and healthcare.
+Some of the industries in which they are used include: kitchen, commercial packaging, construction, paint, office supply, furniture manufacturing, aerospace, automotive, sports and recreation, arts and crafts, all types of electrical applications, and healthcare.

 While households typically source tape supplies from their nearby hardware and grocery stores, commercial and industrial tape users get their bulk requirements from established tape suppliers.

 Tape Suppliers – Carolina Tape and Supply

 The History of Tape Suppliers

 Before adhesive tape, glue-like adhesives were the main option for mending and bonding.
 For example, between 618 and 906 B.C., the Chinese used adhesives made from materials like fish bladder and stag horns.
 The earliest recorded instructions for making adhesives date back to 2000 B.C.